tedneward/Azgaarnoth/Classes/Rogue/ArcaneTrickster.md

 When you reach 3rd level, you augment your martial prowess with the ability to cast spells.

 ### Cantrips
-You learn three cantrips: Mage Hand and two other cantrips of your choice from the wizard spell list.
+You learn three cantrips: [mage hand](https://www.dndbeyond.com/spells/mage-hand) and two other cantrips of your choice from the wizard spell list.
 You learn another wizard cantrip of your choice at 10th level.

 ### Spell Slots
 The Arcane Trickster Spellcasting table shows how many spell slots you have to cast your spells of 1st level and higher.
 To cast one of these spells, you must expend a slot of the spell's level or higher.
 You regain all expended spell slots when you finish a long rest.